ercan5535/Stock-Coin-Market-Recorder-Airflow-Lambda-Kafka-PySpark-Rds/README.md

 # Description

-In this project I created a data pipeline using AWS technologies Lambda, EC2, RDS with Kafka, Spark and Airflow.(Kafka and Spark nodes working on EC2) <br>
+In this project I created a data pipeline using AWS technologies Lambda, EC2, RDS with Kafka, Spark and Airflow. <br>
-It was a good practice for working with cloud technologies. spark_cluster, lambda_function and kafka folders are for representation cloud parts, only Airflow works on local machine.
+spark_cluster, lambda_function and kafka folders are for representation cloud parts, only Airflow works on local machine.

 Pipeline:
 - Web scraping with Lambda functions is data source for pipeline.
 2 Lambda functions are invoked by Airflow every 5 minutes.
 Lambda functions get data from websites(coinmarketcap, yahoofinance) and send it to Kafka topics